Federal and State Financial Aid

 College Foundation of NC Logo

-State Financial Aid programs are administered by the College Foundation of North Carolina (CFNC) and the North Carolina State Education Assistance Authority (NCSEAA).
+State assistance programs are administered by the College Foundation of North Carolina (CFNC) and the North Carolina State Education Assistance Authority (NCSEAA).
 Details concerning each of these funds may be obtained from the College Foundation of North Carolina at cfnc.org.

 The programs that the Office of Financial Aid and Veterans Affairs directly awards to our students are listed below.